 2.3.
 Regents‘ Policy and Procedures R604, New Century Scholarship

 3.1.
-“Applicant” means a student who is in their last term in high school and on track to complete the high school graduation requirements of a public school established by the Utah State Board of Education and the student’s school district or charter school or a private high school in the state that is accredited by a regional accrediting body approved by the Utah State Board of Regents.
+“Applicant” means a student who is in their last term in high school and on track to complete the high school graduation requirements of a public school established by the Utah State Board of Education and the student’s school district or charter school or a private high school in the state that is accredited by a regional accrediting body approved by the Board of Higher Education.

 3.2.
 “Base Award”: a one-time scholarship to be awarded to applicants who complete the eligibility requirements of section R609-4 of this policy.

 3.3.
-“Board” means the Utah State Board of Regents.
+“Board” means the Utah Board of Higher Education.